 Note: The answers/comments that follow are not meant to be the only answer that is correct.
 The answers/comments recorded below are meant to be used to determine if you think you have grasped what the Bible is saying about a particular subject as determined by your personal evaluation of your responses as compared to those which have been suggested below.

-2. The word “us” implies more than one person are involved in the creation of man.
-“Us” refers here to the Father, Son and the Holy Spirit.
+2. The words "us" and "our" implies more than one person were involved in the creation.

-6. There is one God but three distinct persons, the Father, Son and Holy Spirit, and all three are God.
+6. There is one God but three distinct persons, the Father, Son and Holy Spirit.